absurditiesmediallc/dante-astro-theme-lifeasweknowit/src/content/projects/project-1.md

 **Project Overview:**
-To build a website where users are able to access the photos and recordings of the earlier musical works of Jonny and the Vicounts, and Richard Pfahl, performing as a one man band under the name "Rich E Fall and the Music Machine".
+To build a website where users are able to access the photos and recordings of the earlier musical works of Jonny and the Viscounts, and Richard Pfahl, performing as a one man band under the name "Rich E Fall and the Music Machine".

 ## Objectives